Hillel Schwartz (historian)

-Hillel Schwartz (born 1948) is an American cultural historian, poet and translator.
+Hillel Schwartz (born 1948) is an American cultural historian, translator and poet.

 Education and teaching

 Hillel Schwartz was born in Chicago and got his B.A. degree at Brandeis University in 1969.
 He went on to earn a Ph.D. in European History at Yale University (1974), and the following year he got a master's degree in library science (M.L.S.) at the University of California, Berkeley.

 Schwartz considers himself primarily an independent scholar, but he has also taught history, humanities, and religious studies at UC Berkeley (1975), the University of Florida, Gainesville (1975–77), San Diego State University (1979–82, 1996).
 Most recently, he was an instructor in the History Department at UC San Diego (1992).

 Schwartz has been both a fellow at and an adviser to the Millennium Institute, a Washington, D.C., nonprofit organization founded in the 1980s to work on global sustainability issues.